-- Say his name like this: show-low-eats-queent-lee.”
-Or just call him the “show-low.”
-Whatever you call him, you’re sure to be intrigued by his unusual looks and restful but attentive personality.
-At first glance — and sometimes second and third glance — the Xolo does not have an attractive appearance.
-A wrinkled brow, squinty eyes, satellite-dish ears, a mohawk bisecting the top of the head, and a ratlike tail, not to mention the mostly hairless body, make the Xolo a dog that only his mother could love.
-Well, except for the people who prize the very differences that make him stand out from other dogs.
+- Say their name like this: "show-low-eats-queent-lee."
+Or just shorten the name to "show-low."
+Whatever you call them, you’re sure to be intrigued by their unusual looks and restful-but-attentive personality.
+At first glance--and sometimes second and third glance--the Xolo may not have an attractive appearance for everyone.
+A wrinkled brow, squinty eyes, satellite-dish ears, a mohawk bisecting the top of the head, and a ratlike tail, not to mention the mostly hairless body, make the Xolo a dog that doesn't quite have the universal appeal of a Golden Retriever.
+Well, except for the people who prize the very differences that make these pooches stand out from other dogs.
 Take a closer look, however, and you will see a lean, sturdy, well-muscled dog, with a body that is slightly longer than it is tall.
 A wedge-shaped skull gradually tapers to the muzzle.
-The expression is that of a smart and lively dog whose brow wrinkles when his attention is focused on something.
+The expression is that of a smart and lively dog whose brow wrinkles when their attention is focused on something.
 Almond-shaped eyes range in color from yellow to black.
 The big ears, carried erect, have an elegantly thin and delicate texture.
 Puppies may have a wrinkly body, but as they grow into their skin the body smooths out.
 The feet are webbed, and the tail is long and fine.
-The Xolo has advantages that might be obscured by his unusual looks.
-He comes in three sizes — small, medium and large — and he has a calm personality and moderate exercise needs.
-This is a dog that won’t run you off your feet.
-The fact remains, however, that the Xolo is a primitive breed with the drive to chase other animals, including the neighbor’s cat, and an assertive and protective nature.
-In other words, he can be predatory, stubborn, and inclined to bite first, ask questions later if he thinks his person is in danger.
-You might think that the Xolo’s bald body makes him hypoallergenic, but hairlessness alone doesn’t mean he won’t make you sniffle and sneeze.
-He might be less likely to affect people with allergies, but he still produces dander, saliva and urine, all of which carry allergens.
-Be sure you meet several Xolos to make sure you don’t react to them.
-The Xolo is not an easy dog to rehome if you decide he’s not the right fit for you.
+The Xolo has advantages that might be obscured by their unusual looks.
+They comes in three sizes--small, medium and large--and they have a calm personality and moderate exercise needs.
+This is a dog that won't run you off your feet.
+The fact remains, however, that the Xolo is a primitive breed with the drive to chase other animals, including the neighbor's cat, and an assertive and protective nature.
+In other words, they can be predatory, stubborn, and inclined to bite first, ask questions later if they think their human is in danger.
+You might think that the Xolo's bald body makes them hypoallergenic, but hairlessness alone doesn't mean they won't make you sniffle and sneeze.
+They might be less likely to affect people with allergies, but they still produce dander, saliva, and urine, all of which carry allergens.
+Be sure you meet several Xolos before you adopt to make sure you don't react to them.
+The Xolo is not an easy dog to rehome if you decide they're not the right fit for you.
 Not everyone wants a dog with such unusual looks.
 But if you like the idea of having a living hotwater bottle with a reputation for a healing touch and the wherewithal to drive away evil spirits, the Xolo might be your dog.

 - The Xolo comes in three different sizes, so the breed is adaptable to any type of home.